imaniraei/SCOPE/README.md

 ## Status

-🚧 ## Code Availability

-The official implementation of SCOPE will be released in this repository after the peer-review process.
+The SCOPE is under review.

 ## Citation